 Organ Pipe Cactus National Monument exhibits an extraordinary collection of plants and animals of the Sonoran Desert.
 This is a showcase for creatures who have adapted themselves to the extreme temperatures, intense sunlight, and little rainfall that characterize this Southwest region.
-Twenty-six species of cactus have mastered the art of living in this place, including the park's namesake and the giant saguaro.
+Thirty-One species of cactus have mastered living in this place, including the park's namesake and the giant saguaro.

 As a protected area, Organ Pipe Cactus National Monument allows the life of the Sonoran Desert to flourish under nearly ideal wilderness conditions.
 The monument is an outstanding natural preserve where one of the of the Earth's major ecosystems survives almost unspoiled.